cap-js/docs/guides/databases-postgres.md

 ## Deployment Using Liquibase  { .impl .java }

 You can also use [Liquibase](https://www.liquibase.org/) to control when, where, and how database changes are deployed.
-Liquibase lets you define database changes [in an SQL file](https://docs.liquibase.com/change-types/sql-file.html), use `cds deploy` to quickly generate DDL scripts which can used by Liquibase.
+Liquibase lets you define database changes [in an SQL file](https://docs.liquibase.com/change-types/sql-file.html), use `cds deploy` to quickly generate DDL scripts which can be used by Liquibase.

 Add a Maven dependency to Liquibase in `srv/pom.xml`: